|Information about our menus at the olive branch

 Fish on the bone: Every thing is best eaten off the bone, and I've nailed it here, i pick out the lemon sole, really sweet flavour, prepared to within an inch of its life, no head, no skirt, no roe, just four fillets ready to push off the bone as if it was meant to be.
 I love sweet Yorkshire butter and sharp crispy wine to make a rich tangy sauce, last minute addition of capers and lemon, and on a bed of samphire grass, tossed in citrus oil and pepper.

-Scallops: i still buy tiny little white specks of meat in a perfectly shape shell from Scotland. on their own left to explain them selves the queen scallop would just hide but baked on the shell to back him up, its a truly special thing.
-Loads of fresh garlic butter and Swiss and only Swiss Gruyere, with a little lime and black pepper.
-Its been on the menu since John nicked the idea from the Angle 20 odd years ago and not going anywhere soon.
+Scallops: i still buy tiny little white specks of meat in a perfectly shape shell from Scotland.
+On their own left to explain them selves the queen scallop would just hide but baked on the shell to back him up, its a truly special thing.
+Loads of fresh garlic butter and Swiss and only Swiss Gruyère, with a little lime and black pepper.
+Its been on the menu since John nicked the idea from the Angel Inn at Hetton 20 odd years ago and not going anywhere soon.

 Rice: You’ll always find a risotto on my menu, because its a great excuse to have a little too much Parmesan, and only Reggiano Parmigiano will do, i think there is talk of this become one of the 7 wonders of the world! its certainly one of the top 10 reasons to love Europe. and for the rest its either herbs and truffle, or prawns and spice, but tonight mushrooms sautéed fast in butter with some white truffle.